sevenryze/server-router/README.md

 # Big Picture, as I said

-The HTTP Request - by the simple view point - is consist of below parts:
+An Incoming HTTP Request - by the simple view point - is consist of below parts:

 1. HTTP method: GET, PUT, POST or DELETE.
 2. HTTP path: /api/v1/hello?foo=bar&a=b